gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 - Gracefully take hosts out of service with maintenance mode
 - Migration of workloads across hosts
 - Configurable automatic failover of running workloads when a host is lost
+- Ability to add and provision to fiber channel storage resources or iSCSI storage resources via GFS2 or OCFS2 filesystem
 - Integration with |morpheus| costing
 - Governance through |morpheus| RBAC, Tenancy, and Policies

 **VM Features**

-- Workload provisioning and monitoring
+- Workload provisioning and monitoring (Linux or Windows workloads)
 - Console support for running workloads
+- Affinity placement, pin VMs to hosts
+- Brownfield discovery of existing VMs
+- Reconfigure VM sizing
+- UEFI support
 - Migration of VMs across hosts
 - Configure automatic failover for individual VMs in the event a host is lost
 - Reconfigure running workloads to resize plan, add/remove disks, and add/remove network interfaces
 - Backup and restore MVM workloads
+- Clone VMs
 - Take snapshots and revert to snapshots
 - |morpheus| library and automation support
 - Integration with |morpheus| costing features